klekih/deex/README.md

 # deex
-That moment when you need a solution for your problem.
+That moment when you need an out-of-the-box solution for your problem.
 JavaScript.
 Security.
 Cloud.
 Everything.